Assistant Professor of Biochemistry, ASRC Structural Biology Initiative

 Assistant Professor of Chemistry & Biochemistry, The City College of New York

 Prior to his appointment, Daniel Keedy, Ph.D. was an AP Giannini Postdoctoral Fellow in Bioengineering and Therapeutic Sciences at the University of California, San Francisco working with Professor James Fraser.
-He earned his PhD in Biochemistry and Structural Biology & Biophysics from Duke University after receiving his BA in Biochemistry & Molecular Biology from Rhodes College.
+He earned his PhD in Biochemistry and Structural Biology & Biophysics from Duke University working with Jane and David Richardson, after receiving his BA in Biochemistry & Molecular Biology from Rhodes College.
 His research on protein structural flexibility, temperature-dependent X-ray crystallography, and allosteric regulation has led to over 15 publications in leading scientific journals and over ten presentations at a variety of scientific meetings.

 Keedy was appointed to the ASRC in January 2018.